lukeg101/lplzoo/README.md

 Test suite logged to:
 ...
 Log dir ...
 ```
 To run the tests for ulc (See the cabal file for the names of each testsuite).
-You can run all the testsuites at once with `cabal new-test`
+You can run all the testsuites at once with `cabal new-test`.

 Alternatively you can use vanilla GHC to test each langauge (you'll need a local version of QuickCheck), using:
 ```
 ⇒  ghci Tests.hs